How to Write for Proceedings (helpful hints from one who has been there)

 Here are the guidelines for the types of articles we publish (maximum lengths, strictly adhered to except in special circumstances, are in parentheses):

-Feature articles (3,000 words, not including footnotes) These pieces deal with major issues facing the Sea Services, are instructive, accessible, offer fresh ways of looking at military matters, or describe situations and circumstances of which military professionals should be aware.
-Features are aimed at all members of our audience in the belief that, in an era of jointness, Marines need to know what the Navy is doing, etc.
+Feature articles (3,000 words, not including end notes) These pieces deal with major issues facing the Sea Services, are instructive, accessible, offer fresh ways of looking at military matters, or describe situations and circumstances of which military professionals should be aware.
+Features are aimed at all members of our audience in the belief that, in an era of jointness, Marines need to know what the Navy is doing, etc. As Proceedings is a professional journal, it is expected that proper citation (either within the text or in an end note) will be given, where necessary, to make clear the source of a particular fact, figure, or assertion included in your article.

 Now Hear This/Nobody Asked Me, But…(750 words) Both these columns are commentaries, that is, the views of our readers on issues that matter to the national security community.
 A NHT normally addresses a weighty issue; the latter also takes on an important matter but more often at the level of every day concerns.
 A NAMB often employs a lighter writing style to make its point.
 Both often challenge conventional thinking on an issue of consequence.

-Comment and Discussion (500 words) The equivalent of Letters to the Editor, C&Ds are almost always commentaries on articles that have run in Proceedings over the previous few months.
-This Department is where our Independent Forum really gets a workout and, fittingly, it has its own email address, email@example.com .
+Comment and Discussion (500 words) The equivalent of Letters to the Editor, C&Ds are commentaries on articles that have run in Proceedings over the previous few months.
+This department is where our Independent Forum really gets a workout and, fittingly, it has its own email address, [email protected] .

 Book Reviews (700 words) All book reviews are commissioned by the editorial staff to ensure a reviewer is knowledgeable about the subject of the book and has no direct connection to the author.
-If you would like to review books for Proceedings, send a brief email to Book Editor Annie Rehill,
+If you would like to review books for Proceedings, send a brief email to Book Review Editor Maura McCarthy,

 [email protected] , describing your writing experience and the subjects you feel qualified to write about.